joshjohanning/github-misc-scripts/git/README.md

 Perform a diff (like in `git log -p`), but only for a single file

+## extract-commit-authors-from-repo.sh

+Extracts the authors of all commits in a repo and the number of commits they made

 ## find-large-files.sh

 Find large files in a git repo